Back to Blog

 Key Takeaways

-Here is a finding worth sitting with: a peer-reviewed study by Tony Cox, published in Risk Analysis in 2008, demonstrated that poorly designed risk matrices do not just produce imprecise rankings.
-They can produce rankings that are worse than random, not just imprecise but actively worse than guessing.
+A peer-reviewed study by Tony Cox, published in Risk Analysis in 2008, demonstrated that poorly designed risk matrices do not just produce imprecise rankings.
+For risks where frequency and severity are negatively correlated, they can produce decisions that are actively worse than random guessing.

-That is not an argument for abandoning the risk matrix.
-Most organisations are not going to replace it, and for good reason — used well, it is a fast, communicable way to direct attention to the risks that matter most.
-But "used well" is doing a lot of heavy lifting in that sentence.
-Most organisations are not using it well, and the gap between what the matrix promises and what it actually delivers is where risk management quietly breaks down.
+This is not an argument for abandoning the risk matrix.
+Most organisations are not going to replace it, and for good reason.
+Used well, it is a fast, communicable way to direct attention to the risks that matter most.
+The problem is that most organisations are not using it well, and the gap between what the matrix promises and what it actually delivers is where risk management quietly breaks down.

 This article is for teams that already use a risk matrix and want to get more from it.
-The goal is not to walk you through what a 5x5 grid is.
-The goal is to name the traps specifically and give you the guidance to avoid them.
+Rather than explaining what a 5x5 grid is, it names the most common traps specifically and gives you the guidance to avoid them.

 The traps you are probably already in